 What to Do Next

 If you determine your loved one has an addiction to morphine, it is important to get them into an addiction treatment facility as soon as possible for medical detoxification.
 Following that, they will need either inpatient or outpatient rehab, depending on the extent of their addiction, which will include intensive behavioral therapy and other programs to support long-term sobriety.
-If you would like more information about morphine addiction treatment, or about Pine Tree Recovery’s detox, inpatient or programs, call (888) 601-0135.
+If you would like more information about morphine addiction treatment, or about Pine Tree Recovery’s detox, inpatient or therapy programs, call us now at (888) 693-1751.